My Blog.

 b.
 Create a user only for replication

-CREATE USER replica@'hostname' IDENTIFIED BY 'Redhat@1';
+CREATE USER replica@'hostname' IDENTIFIED BY 'Redhat@1' REQUIRE SSL;

 GRANT REPLICATION SLAVE ON *.* TO replica@'hostname';